methylene/futil-square-validator/README.md

 futil-square-validator
 ======================

 An example project that uses futil.
-This branch uses [statelessjsf](http://industrieit.com/blog/2011/11/stateless-jsf-high-performance-zero-per-request-memory-overhead/).
+This branch uses [Stateless JSF](http://industrieit.com/blog/2011/11/stateless-jsf-high-performance-zero-per-request-memory-overhead/).

 Build and run with